SWEP has moved to Solano RCD!

 Around the Watershed

-Solano County volunteers contributed three hours this wet morning to remove a total of 41,968 pounds of trash and 2,587 pounds of recyclables from waterways across the County.
-78 miles of neighborhood parks, hiking trails, bridges, creeks, and lakes are cleaner because of those efforts, an increase of 8 miles from 2012.
-Volunteers collected buckets full of plastic bags, food wrappers, and cigarette butts while heavy lifters removed tires, paint cans, and large appliances.
+The volunteers enjoyed bright blue skies and warm temperatures on a beautiful late-summer day.
+Solano County volunteers worked from 9:00 am to 12:00 pm to remove a total of 29,638 pounds of trash and 5,916 pounds of recyclables from waterways across the County.
+79 miles of neighborhood parks, hiking trails, bridges, creeks, and lakes are cleaner because of those efforts.
+17 of the County’s clean up sites were “Zero Waste” sites, meaning the Cleanup event generated no trash of its own.
+To make that happen, over 1,000 volunteers brought their own reusable equipment to the event.
+At all sites, volunteers collected buckets full of plastic bags, food wrappers, and cigarette butts while heavy lifters removed tires and large appliances.

 ©2010-2013, Solano Resource Conservation District